European Day of Parks

 The European Day of Parks is a commemorative day for Protected Areas across Europe that was launched in 1999 by the EUROPARC Federation to celebrate Protected Areas throughout Europe.
 It celebrates the creation of the 1st National Parks in Europe – a set of nine parks created in Sweden in 1909.

 2021: Parks – The Next Generation

-This year, we welcome parks to look at what lessons they have learned from COVID-19 and how we can apply them.
-It is time to refresh and rethink what parks offer, to adapt to new methods of communication, new infrastructures and new visitors.
-Of course, when thinking about a next generation of parks, youth involvement is absolutely essential – on all levels of parks management.
+It is time to refresh and rethink what Parks offer, to adapt to new methods of communication, new infrastructures and new visitors.
+Of course, when thinking about the next generation of Parks, youth involvement is absolutely essential – at all levels of Parks management.
 After all, they are the next generation of nature professionals.
 However, please note that the theme “The Next Generation” is not limited to just young people!
 It can be new ways of working, changes in management or adaptations due to the corona crisis: feel free to get creative!

 About the European Day of Parks